-Lung cancer remains a leading cause of death in Japan1.
-But, improved diagnosis and treatment for lung cancer is giving hope to patients as more are living longer.
-Dia:gram caught up with Dr. Tetsuya Mitsudomi, Professor at the Division of Thoracic Surgery, Department of Surgery, Kindai University Faculty of Medicine, Osaka-Sayama, Japan about developments in genomics and diagnostics that have altered how the disease is detected, treated and managed.
+Lung cancer remains a leading cause of death in Japan.1 But, improved diagnosis and treatment for lung cancer is giving hope to patients as more are living longer.
+Roche Diagram magazine caught up with Dr Tetsuya Mitsudomi, Professor at the Division of Thoracic Surgery, Department of Surgery, Kindai University Faculty of Medicine, Osaka-Sayama, Japan about developments in genomics and diagnostics that have altered how the disease is detected, treated and managed.

 “The diagnostic and therapeutic landscape of non-small cell lung cancer has changed dramatically.
 In Japan, the use of computed tomography scans for early detection is currently practiced.
 Our understanding of driver mutations and discovery of early stage nodules, which may or may not need treatment, have taught us that lung cancer is a very heterogenous disease,” he said.

-Dr. Mitsudomi has spent his career increasing awareness and educating physicians about this heterogeneity.
-He recalls the discovery of activating mutations in the EGFR gene, which launched the era of personalised or targeted medicine in lung cancer in 2004.
+Dr Mitsudomi has spent his career increasing awareness and educating physicians about this heterogeneity.
+He recalls the discovery of activating mutations in the epidermal growth factor receptor (EGFR) gene, which launched the era of personalised or targeted medicine in lung cancer in 2004.

 It turned out to be a tipping point for him.
 “I was a surgeon.
 After the discovery, I became very interested in therapy too, so we ran clinical trials.
 We split the patients with EGFR mutation into two groups.
 One group had conventional chemotherapy, the other one had targeted therapy, gefitinib.
 And we found that, as expected, the group that had the targeted therapy had a longer progression-free survival than the group with chemotherapy.
 So, on the back of this, the guidelines changed, and now it is common practice to check for the EGFR mutation before treating patients with lung cancer.
 And we know, mutation frequency among Asians and the Japanese are different from Caucasians,” he added.

-“Antibodies that target either PD-1 or PD-L1 have shown good results in a subset of patients whose tumors overexpress PD-L1,” Dr. Mitsudomi said.
+“Antibodies that target either Programmed cell death protein 1 (PD-1) or Programmed death-ligand 1 (PD-L1) have shown good results in a subset of patients whose tumors overexpress PD-L1,” Dr Mitsudomi said.
 With this, the diagnostic algorithm has broadened to include new tests such as PD-L1.
 Patients with non-small cell lung cancer are tested for EGFR, ALK and also PD-L1.
 “If the patient has a driver mutation or overexpression of immunebiomarker, then we use the appropriate drug.
-This has completely transformed the treatment pathways and may increase patient survival,” Dr. Mitsudomi added.
+This has completely transformed the treatment pathways and may increase patient survival,” Dr Mitsudomi added.